Edit in GitHubLog an issue

 npm i bwip-js --save

-Then import the dependency in your action:
+Then import the dependency into your action:

 Copied to your clipboard